Background

 Student car insurance is notoriously expensive, with the average UK student paying around £2,722 per year.
 This guide explains why premiums are so high for those in full-time education and what you can do to bring costs down legally.

-Summary: Student car insurance costs more because young drivers face higher premiums.
-The average student pays around £2,722 per year.
+Student car insurance costs more because young drivers face higher premiums.
 You can cut costs legally by using telematics (black box) insurance, choosing a low-group car, and comparing quotes.
 Never commit "fronting" – it's fraud and can invalidate your cover.

 What is Student Car Insurance?